tuneinsight/lattigo/README.md

 ## Stability

 To keep a comprehensive history, we prioritize rebases over merges for branches other than `main`.
-Branches with the prefix `dev_` are a branches in active development and will be frequently rebased.
+Branches with the prefix `dev_` are branches in active development and will be frequently rebased.

 ## Pull Requests

 External pull requests should only be used to propose new functionalities that are substantial and would require a fair amount of work if done on our side.
-If you plan to open such pull request, please contact us before doing so to make sure that the proposed change are aligned with our development roadmap.
+If you plan to open such a pull request, please contact us before doing so to make sure that the proposed changes are aligned with our development roadmap.

-External pull requests only proposing small or trivial changes will be closed and converted to an issue.
+External pull requests only proposing small or trivial changes will be converted to an issue and closed.

 ## Support and Issues

-The github issues should be prioritized for bug reports and questions directly related to the use or inner working of the library.
+The GitHub issues should be only used for bug reports and questions directly related to the use or the implementation of the library.
-Any issue opened regarding an unexpected behavior of the library or one of its packages must be accompanied by a self contained `main.go` reproducing the unwanted behavior.
+Any other issue will be closed, and for this we recommend the use of GitHub discussions or other topic-specific forums instead.

-Question related issues will be closed after 7 days of inactivity since the last response from our side.
+Any new issue regarding an unexpected behavior of the library or one of its packages must be accompanied by a self-contained `main.go` reproducing the unwanted behavior.

 ## License